Why Curiosity Matters More Than Ever

 The Power of Asking “Why?”

-When Thomas Edison tested thousands of materials for a lightbulb filament, he wasn’t being stubborn—he was curious.
-When engineers at NASA turned a parachute into a supersonic braking system for Mars landers, they weren’t playing around—they were exploring.
+- When NASA engineers turned a parachute into a supersonic braking system for Mars landers, they weren’t playing around—they were exploring.

 In other words, curiosity keeps people in the fight when things get tough.